Self-Care Skills for Blind or Low Vision Children

 For example, a young grade schooler should be taught the purpose of budgeting money, the future prospect of shaving, a broad range of cooking techniques, and the importance of a healthy lifestyle.

-If she is slowly made aware of all that is involved in self-care, she can ease into independence instead of being surprised with a shaving lesson in high school when she didn’t realize a razor existed.
+Finally, if your child is slowly made aware of all that is involved in self-care, they can ease into independence instead of being surprised with a shaving lesson in high school when they didn’t realize a razor existed.

 - Talk with your child about your daily self- and family care.